-- 6.13.
+5.11.
 In the Education and Children capital programme, the MEP includes the continuation of the 21st Century Schools improvement programme.
 Schemes are funded jointly by Welsh Government grant and the Authority.
+It is likely that due to external factors, some schemes (e.g. Dewi Sant) may need to be interchanged during the year.

-Owing to known and likely external factors some schemes have been interchanged between Bands A and B of the programme to ensure external funding is fully utilised. - 6.14.
-The MEP programme continues to include schemes to a total value of £25m which will be supported through the MIM funding approach. - 6.15.
-The WG have recently allocated £43m one off grant funding across Wales (c. £2.7m for Carmarthenshire) for Schools capital maintenance.
+The MEP programme continues to include schemes to a total value of £25m which will be supported through the MIM funding approach.

+The WG have allocated £43m grant funding across Wales (c. £2.7m for Carmarthenshire) for Schools capital maintenance.